-To ensure the sustainability of the project and optimise the provision of safe, DMURS- and planning-compliant pedestrian improvements, the NTA should:
+For planning reasons, all designs for pedestrian infrastructure must adhere to both the hierarchy of street design and the Design Manual for Urban Roads and Streets (DMURS).
+Proper planning standards indicate that footpaths should be a minimum width of 2m, and to ensure the sustainability of the project and optimise the provision of safe, DMURS- and planning-compliant pedestrian improvements, the NTA should:

-- Ensure that pedestrians are given clear and visible priority along the corridor with the provision of continuous footpaths rather than raised tables on smaller / side roads in Terenure, Rathgar and Rathmines.
+Ensure that pedestrians are given clear and visible priority along the corridor with the provision of continuous footpaths rather than raised tables on smaller / side roads along the Lower Kimmage Road.
 Not only will this make crossing these side roads safer and more manageable for wheelchairs users, pedestrians with mobility challenges, or people pushing buggies by providing a level surface on which to cross, it also creates a more visually cohesive public realm, and one that gives clear priority to pedestrians over vehicles at minor junctions.
-Examples of where this should be implemented include:

-- Westbourne Road

-- Fergus Road

-- Cormac Terrace

-- Wesley Road

-- Winton Avenue

-- o entrance to the Aldi carpark on Terenure Road East

-- Greenmount Road

-- Heathfield Road

-- Belville Avenue
+This approach should be considered over raised tables at eg Hazelbrook Road, Riversdale Grove, Hazel Park, Kimmage Court, LeVere Terrace, Armstrong Street and Greenmount Avenue.

-- Garville Avenue - Garville Road - Spire View Lane - Rathgar Place, and so on. - Ensure the future sustainability of communities by identifying and delivering safe routes to schools. - Ensure speed limits are appropriate for road use, and speed limits are adequately enforced. - Ensure all bus stop / bus shelter designs are safe to access, particularly for the visually impaired. - Ensure that pedestrian infrastructure and prioritisation is delivered on adjacent bus routes, eg under the redesigned bus network, Harold's Cross Road will not be developed to accommodate a 'spine' and is therefore not included in this proposal, but it will connect corridors 11 and 12 and it will continue to accommodate buses (route 85), and therefore, to ensure a cohesive approach to sustainable development in the area, it should also benefit from improved pedestrian safety and prioritisation, including adequate crossings and the provision of continuous footpaths across minor junctions / side roads.
+- Assess the turning radii on many of these side road junctions and if necessary reduce the radii and tighten the bend to slow down turning vehicles and protect pedestrians and cyclists using the junctions. - Ensure consistency and continuity of street design: While raised continuous footpaths would be preferable along the route, it is not clear why there are no raised tables proposed for the entrances to eg: Aideen Avenue, Kimmage Grove, St Martin's Park, Priory Road, Westfield Road and Casimir Road when these are being retained or proposed for every other side road off the main corridor south of the Sundrive crossroads. - Ensure the future sustainability of communities by identifying and delivering safe routes to schools, taking into account the operational hours of bus gates falling outside of school pickup times, and the failure to provide segregated cycling infrastructure. - Ensure speed limits are appropriate for road use, and speed limits are adequately enforced.
+While the 30 km per hour speed limit is welcome, it is also pointless without enforcement. - Ensure all bus stop / bus shelter designs are safe to access, particularly for the visually impaired. - Include an additional pedestrian crossing between Kimmage Court / Tesco and Sundrive Cross, as the distance from there to Sundrive Cross is significant from a pedestrian perspective. - Provide for additional pedestrian safety measures at Kimmage Grove junction the only point of access for the busy and growing Larkview FC. - Consider an additional pedestrian crossing between Kenilworth Park and Westfield Road to assist residents and those exiting the bus to safely access the Mill Apartments, Mount Argus Church, Scout Hall, and St. Gladys Nursing Home. - Ensure that pedestrian infrastructure and prioritisation is delivered on adjacent bus routes, eg under the redesigned bus network, a large section of Harold's Cross Road (from the Terenure crossroads to the top of the park) will not be developed to accommodate a 'spine' and is therefore not included in either this proposal, or the Rathfarnham/Templeogue to city centre proposal, but it will connect corridors 11 and 12 and it will continue to accommodate key bus routes.
+Therefore, to ensure a cohesive approach to sustainable development in the area, it should also benefit from improved pedestrian safety and prioritisation, including adequate crossings and the provision of continuous footpaths across minor junctions / side roads.